Mr4k/blog/content/foul-play.md

 	:::
 	// 1.
 Pushes the current link register to the stack.
-	// The link register typically contains return address for a function call push {lr}
+	// The link register typically contains return
+	// address for a function call
+	push {lr}
 	// 2.
-Clears the link register and the associate program status
+Clears the link register and the
+	// associated program status register.
-	// register.
-I'm not totally sure is this is needed movs.w lr,#0x0
+	// I'm not totally sure is this is needed movs.w lr,#0x0
 	// 3.
-Moves the top 16 bits of an address known to be in the Playdate Sdk MPU region
+Moves the top 16 bits of an address
+	// known to be in the Playdate Sdk MPU region
 	// into the link register.
+The link
-The link register should now read 0x80500000
+	// register should now read 0x80500000
-	// The choice of 0x80500000 is arbitrary you can use any value
+	// The choice of 0x80500000 is arbitrary
+	// you can use any value within
-	// within the Playdate Sdk address space movt lr,#0x805
+	// the Playdate Sdk address space
+	movt lr,#0x805
 	// 4.
 Calls the svc interrupt handler.
-This checks the link register
+	// This checks the link register
-	// which now contains a fake value that makes it look like the interrupt
+	// which now contains a fake value that
+	// makes it look like the interrupt comes
-	// comes from within the Playdate Sdk section of the code svc 0x2
+	// from within the Playdate Sdk section of the code svc 0x2
 	// 5.
-Pops the old real link register value off the stack.
+Pops the old real link register
-	// Onto the program counter so the function exits correctly pop {pc}
+	// value off the stack onto the program counter so
+	// the function exits correctly
+	pop {pc}

 *Note while I'm confident about points 3 and 4 which are the crux of the exploit I'm not 100% sure